bynacon/meta-modberry/README.md

   URI: [seventh dependency](git://git.yoctoproject.org/meta-virtualization)
   branch: kirkstone

-  URI: [eight dependency](https://github.com/bynacon/meta-ota.git), but it is private and not necessary to build a Raspberry Pi image for a Modberry.
+  URI: [eight dependency](https://github.com/bynacon/meta-ota.git), but it is private and not necessary to build a Raspberry Pi image for a Modberry without OTA (Machine: modberry-m40804w-max_basic.conf).
   branch: kirkstone

 Patches